High-Frequency Grid Trading

 @njit

-def gridtrading(hbt, stat):
+def gridtrading(hbt, recorder):

 max_position = 5

-grid_interval = hbt.tick_size * 10
+grid_interval = tick_size * 10

-half_spread = hbt.tick_size * 20
+half_spread = tick_size * 20

-# Running interval in microseconds
+# Running interval in nanoseconds.

 # Clears cancelled, filled or expired orders.

-mid_price = (hbt.best_bid + hbt.best_ask) / 2.0
+mid_price = (best_bid + best_ask) / 2.0

-bid_order_begin = np.floor((mid_price - half_spread) / grid_interval) * grid_interval
+bid_price = np.floor((mid_price - half_spread) / grid_interval) * grid_interval

-ask_order_begin = np.ceil((mid_price + half_spread) / grid_interval) * grid_interval
+ask_price = np.ceil((mid_price + half_spread) / grid_interval) * grid_interval

 # Creates a new grid for buy orders.

-new_bid_orders = Dict.empty(np.int64, np.float64)
+new_bid_orders = Dict.empty(np.uint64, np.float64)

 for i in range(grid_num):